tasmota/docs/docs/Rules.md

 |&lt;command\>#Data|A one level JSON payload such as `{"Command":"value"}`.
 For example, for {"Fanspeed":3}, the trigger is`Fanspeed#Data`.|
 |&lt;command\>#level1#level2#levelN|A multi-level JSON payload such as `{"TriggerLevel1":{"TriggerLevel2":{"ValueName":"value"}}}` does **NOT** have the `#Data` trigger.
 Instead, the trigger for these responses is `TriggerLevel1#TriggerLevel2#ValueName`.

+!!! note "When the JSON payload response is produced by a command executed by a rule i.e. `on time=120 do status 8 endon`, the `StatusSNS#Data` trigger will not fire unless the command is wrapped in `backlog` i.e. `on time=120 do backlog status 8 endon`"

 !!! example
     For `{"PulseTime2":{"Set":0,"Remaining":0}}`, the triggers are `PulseTime2#Set` and `PulseTime2#Remaining`.|